taoky/WallpaperReplacer/README.md

 ## History
 I had never touched Win32 programming before this summer vocation.

-However, when in school, Jin Ouliang had a desire to change the wallpaper of our classroom's computer.
+However, when in school, Jin Ouliang, my classmate, had a desire to change the wallpaper of our classroom's computer.
 Windows XP is installed so there isn't any built-in function to change the wallpapers automatically.
 There are some apps online but they are not so trustworthy.
 For this reason I write this small program to aid changing wallpapers.

 (There are many dirty hacks in the code.
 Sorry for that.)